-Lionel Messi Exits vs. Sevilla with Arm Injury, Replaced by Ousmane Dembele
+Lionel Messi Exits vs. Sevilla After Arm Injury Diagnosed as Radial Fracture

 Lionel Messi is forced off with an apparent arm injury.
 Not what Barcelona fans want to see ahead of Wednesday's clash with Inter and the upcoming Clásico ... https://t.co/Xm9WUUN0Vd

 Manager Ernesto Valverde will hope Messi isn't out for long.
-He remains the inspiration in attacking areas for a team struggling to hit the heights of last season.
+He remains the inspiration in attacking areas for a team struggling to hit the heights of last season, when they lost just one match on their way to the league title.

-Barca can go top with a win over Sevilla, but the champions have appeared vulnerable already during this campaign.
+Barca went top after beating Sevilla, but the champions have appeared vulnerable already during this campaign.
 The Blaugrana have lost once and drawn three matches even with Messi in the lineup.

-Dembele has the pace and vision to be an asset alongside Suarez in the final third, but it's Messi who remains the creative spark.
+Dembele has the pace and vision to be an asset alongside Suarez in the final third, but Messi remains the team's creative spark.
 His eye for a pass and ability to conjure goals from nothing give Barca the edge in most matches.

-Bitter rivals Real Madrid are struggling for form but will receive a massive confidence boost if Messi is not fit enough for next Sunday's Clasico at the Camp Nou.
+Bitter rivals Real are struggling for form but will receive a massive confidence boost if Messi is not fit enough for next Sunday's Clasico at the Camp Nou.
 Meanwhile, Wednesday's visit from Inter Milan will suddenly appear a daunting fixture without Barca's main man leading the line.

 Valverde will know his squad is not strong enough to maintain a credible challenge on all fronts without its best player.